torhh/PicDecoder/README.md

 # PicDecoder

-Microprose classic games .PIC file format decoder (particulary from Magic: The Gathering 1997).
+Microprose classic games .PIC file format decoder.

-I spend several hours figuring out how this crazy decoding work :p  (PicReveresing.c)
+This is a fork which aim is to read and save .PIC files from Knights of the Sky.

-First, load appropriate .TR palette:
+First, load appropriate .PAL palette:

 ![Palette View](/images/palview.jpg)

 And now you can load .PIC images:

 ![PIC View](/images/picview.jpg)

-Enjoy!